devesh1508/devesh1508.github.io/_pages/about.md

 **From Contact to Cognition**: I believe robots exist in a physical world where they have to do more than seeing and reacting.
 I believe true autonomy would come by reasoning about making and breaking contacts with their environment.
 My research develops **physical intelligence for contact-rich robotic manipulation**: dexterous manipulation, tactile sensing, contact-implicit trajectory optimization, learning from demonstration, and foundation models for robotics.
 I have published 80+ papers at venues like ICRA, IROS, RSS, CoRL, T-RO, NeurIPS and ICML, and hold 20 granted or allowed patents.

 I received my Ph.D. in Mechanical Engineering from Penn State, along with M.A. degrees in Mathematics and Mechanical Engineering, and my B.E. from Jadavpur University.
-I serve as Area Chair for NeurIPS and ICML, and Associate Editor for IEEE T-ASE, ICRA, and CASE.
+I serve as Area Chair for NeurIPS, AAAI and ICML, and Associate Editor for IEEE T-ASE, ICRA, and CASE.
 I have mentored 25+ Ph.D. students and postdocs through research internships, most resulting in publications at top robotics and ML venues.

 <!-- tactile marker-field background -->